ACLO officers speakingw ith community members

 • provide advice to their peers and colleagues on local Aboriginal issues.

-The following ACLO and PALO program logo designs were developed by Gary Saunders - proud Bangerang, Wiradjuri, Yorta Yorta and Dja Dja Wurrung man.
+The PALO logo was designed by Gary Saunders, a proud Bangerang, Wiradjuri, Yorta Yorta and Dja Dja Wurrung man.

 The design represents the relationship and partnership between PALOs, ACLOs and Aboriginal communities across the state.